“Resilient by Design”: Patrick Laird on What Berkeley Gives and Expects in Return

 “Someone’s probably listening right now and knows the exact word I’m thinking of,” he says, laughing.
 “But I’d say resilient.”

-Laird, who played running back at Cal from 2014 to 2018 and later spent five seasons in the NFL, is best known on campus not only for his production on the field, but for launching what became the Cal Reading Challenge — a reading-access initiative that has since reached thousands of Bay Area students and remains active within Cal Athletics.
+Laird, who played running back at Cal from 2014 to 2018 and later spent five seasons in the NFL, is known around Berkeley for his patient running and the legacy he left in Memorial Stadium.
+But Laird’s greatest victory at UC Berkeley was his creation of the Cal Reading Challenge — a reading-access initiative that has since reached thousands of Bay Area students and remains active within Cal Athletics.

-His answers aren’t rehearsed.
-They’re shaped by experience: four and a half years as a student-athlete at UC Berkeley, a degree earned alongside football, and a life shaped by an institution that doesn’t hold your hand.
+His answers are shaped by his unique experience: four and a half years as a student-athlete at UC Berkeley — three of which he spent as a walk-on athlete —, a degree earned alongside football, and a life shaped by the institution that never held his hand.

 A University That Doesn’t Pretend Things Are Easy